openvinotoolkit/openvino/docs/Documentation/openvino_ecosystem.md

 @sphinxdirective

 .. meta::
-   :description: OpenVINO™ is an ecosystem of utilities such as Neural Network Compression Framework and OpenVINO Training Extensions that help develop deep learning solutions.
+   :description: OpenVINO™ is an ecosystem of utilities that have advanced capabilities, which help develop deep learning solutions.

 .. toctree::